JASchilz/Ham2Anki/README.md

 From these five columns of data, you could construct any of multiple card types.
 For example, might prefer to construct a card type which includes the multiple choices on the front of the card, or you might prefer to construct cards which do not include these multiple choices.

 I have included a multiple choice card type in the deck export `etc/amatuer_radio_question.apkg`.
 You can import the file produced by `anki-tsv` into this card type.

+This script **does not currently include images from the question pool releases**.
+You will need to edit your deck to include these any images after you have imported them into Anki.

+## Improving

+This project uses the strategy for flexible strategies for importing and exporting cards.
+You can replace or augment `ncev-txt` reader or the `anki-csv` writer with other reading and writing strategies.
+For example, you could create a reader which reads questions from a NCEV Microsoft Word document, or a writer which produces a `.apkg` Anki file.